 Electromagnetic waves have wide uses in communication system.
 In TV, radio, RADAR, Satellites etc. all the signals are transferred in the form of electromagnetic waves.
 Electromagnetic waves have also the applications in medical science.

 1. What electromagnetic wave has highest frequency?

 Answer: Gamma ray.
 It has highest frequency and smallest wavelength.

 2. What electromagnetic wave has the shortest wavelength?

 Answer: Gamma ray.
 It has shortest or smallest wavelength and highest frequency.

 3. What electromagnetic wave travels fastest?

-Answer: All the electromagnetic waves have same velocity as the speed of light.
-So, all electromagnetic waves move with same speed.
+Answer: All the electromagnetic waves have the same velocity of the speed of light.
+So, all electromagnetic waves move with the same speed.

 This is all from the article on different types of electromagnetic waves in physics and their uses and properties.
-If you have any doubt you can ask in the comment section.
+If you have any doubts you can ask in the comment section.

 - Electric field and electric field intensity